Jock McEwen (public servant)

 Jock Malcolm McEwen (1915–2010) was a New Zealand public servant, writer and carver who contributed to Māori development.
 He led the carving by students at Rimutaka Prison of the Māori carved pou (posts) that stand in the foyer of the Michael Fowler Centre, Wellington.
 He helped found Orongomai Marae, Upper Hutt, and worked on the sixth edition of Herbert Williams' A Dictionary of the Maori Language, regarded for many years as the standard dictionary of the Māori language.

 Early life and education

 McEwen was born in Feilding on the 17th of February 1915 and was Pākehā of Scottish Highlander descent.
 His father Malcolm McEwen was the headmaster at Taonui School.
-McEwen attended this school and learnt Māori language while he was there from being around other speakers.
+McEwen attended this school and learnt Māori while he was there from being around other speakers.
 He was supported in his language acquisition by visits to Aorangi Marae where the elders there would correct him.
 These people included Mason Durie (Meihana Te Rama-Apakura) and his wife Kahurautete.

 McEwen went to secondary school in Palmerston North.
 He obtained a law degree from Victoria University of Wellington.